In this article /

 Why Do I Poop So Much During My Period?

-Prostaglandins are fatty acids that stimulate uterine contractions during menstruation and can have a similar effect on our bowels.
-They are molecules made from fats that operate similarly to hormones.
+According to the doctor, frequent bowel movements during periods result from natural prostaglandins increasing contractions in the intestines.
+These are fatty acids that stimulate uterine contractions during menstruation and can have a similar effect on our bowels.

 How To Prevent Diarrhea